 Sutro Parks is adjacent to the steps leading to the Sutro bath ruins, Land’s end.
 Lush greenery, solitude, blooming roses, a majestic statue of the huntress Diana (of which I could clearly not get enough of) and majestic views of the ocean and beach from a look-out point made our afternoon a blissful one.
 A great spot for some quiet time, picnic or otherwise, be sure to check it out with your four legged companion if you are in town!

-John McLauren Park is a huge patch of green in the quiet residential neighborhood of Excelsior, west of the more bustling neighborhood of Bernal Heights, where you have Bernal Hills, a modest elevation that provides sweeping views of the city and is also dog friendly.
-McLauren Park is a very sprawled out park and dogs need to be on leash in most parts except designated play areas.
+John McLaren Park is another dog friendly spot in San Francisco and is a huge patch of green in the quiet residential neighborhood of Excelsior, west of the more bustling neighborhood of Bernal Heights, where you have Bernal Hills, a modest elevation that provides sweeping views of the city and is also dog friendly.
+McLaren Park is a very sprawled out park and dogs need to be on leash in most parts except designated play areas.
 The park is crisscrossed by several trails and you can take any of them for a moderate to intense hike.
 The vegetation is very dense and provides a woodsy feel all around.
 The park is home to an amphitheater which hosts delightful summer performances such as Shakespeare in the park (last performance being Romeo and Juliet).
 Fur-kids are allowed but should be on leash during the length of the performance.

-Dog Friendly San Francisco spots # 2 Beaches
+Dog Friendly Guide to San Francisco # 2 Dog Friendly Beaches

 A) Crissy Field